10 Best Herbal Essential Oils For Tonsillitis

 origanum vulgare essential oil

-Oreganum vulgare, commonly known as oregano, is a herb widely used in traditional medicine for its potent antibacterial and anti-inflammatory properties.
+Origanum vulgare, commonly known as oregano, is a herb widely used in traditional medicine for its potent essential oils, which contain compounds like carvacrol and thymol known for their antimicrobial properties.

 cinnamomum zeylanicum essential oil